Case Title: Nazrul Islam vs Samsun amr Azim

 Fact of the Case:

+This case discusses about whether there is any bar of limitation in case where a decree is obtained by fraud.
 Mrs. Samsun Nahar Azim was the wife of Late Captain Anwarul Azim who sacrificed his life for the country in 1971 in the War of Independence.
 To pay tribute to the Late Captain’s sacrifice, Government allotted the suit property in name of his family.

 In 1984 Nazrul Islam and others instituted Title Suit No. 375 of 1984 for Specific Performance of Contract and on 11-3-1987 the Suit was decreed ex-parte against the defendants.
 Subsequently, in 1987, the Government (as one of the defendants) filed a Miscellaneous Case for setting aside of the ex-parte decree under Order IX, rule 13 of the Code of Civil Procedure (Hereinafter called as the Code).
 That Misc.
 Case of 1987 was rejected in 1990.
 Then the Government again filed Miscellaneous Appeal No. 158 of 1990 which was allowed on 1993 and the ex-parte decree of 1987 was also set aside.